awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 [back to top](#readme)

 * [ActiveLabel ★2342](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement supporting Hashtags (#), Mentions (@) and URLs (http://).
+* [AnimatedMaskLabel ★184](https://github.com/imjog/AnimatedMaskLabel) - A nice gradient animated label that make easy to add a shimmering effect to any view.
 * [CountdownLabel ★429](https://github.com/suzuki-0000/CountdownLabel) - Simple countdown UILabel with morphing animation, and some useful function.
 * [FloatLabelFields ★1099](https://github.com/FahimF/FloatLabelFields) - Text entry controls which contain a built-in title/label so that you don't have to add a separate title for each field.
 * [GlitchLabel ★724](https://github.com/kciter/GlitchLabel) - Glitching UILabel for iOS.